UD-Math-Data-Science-1/notes/clustering/performance.md

 ## (Adjusted) Rand index

-If a trusted or ground-truth clustering is available, then we can compare it to any other clustering result.
+If a trusted or reference clustering is available, then we can compare it to any other clustering result.
 This allows us to use classification datasets as proving grounds for clustering, although the problems of classification and clustering have different goals (separation versus similarity).

 Let $b$ be the number of pairs that are buddies in both clusterings, and let $s$ be the number of pairs that are strangers in both clusterings.
 Noting that there are $\binom{n}{2}$ distinct pairs of $n$ sample points, we define the **Rand index** by